 stuttering provokes its viewers into exploring the labor and intimacy of embodied communication, compelling them to stutter with their bodies.
 Here an invisible and asymmetrical projection grid is saturated with trigger points, each activating animated text and spoken word as our bodies cross its path.
 The saturation of these ‘virtual buttons’ creates an inverse relationship: move quickly, and the piece will itself stutter in a barrage of audiovisual verbiage; move carefully, even cautiously – stutter with your body – and both meaning and bodies emerge.

-And scripted uses 3D-tracking data to follow participants’ moving heads – forward and backward, right and left, in exaggerated and fully embodied gestures – and draws slowly fading, charcoal-like lines of these actions on screen.
+And for scripted, we must imagine that the ceiling is a piece of paper, and our heads are made of charcoal.
+It uses 3D-tracking data to follow participants’ moving heads – forward and backward, right and left, in exaggerated and fully embodied gestures – and draws slowly fading, charcoal-like lines of these actions on screen.
 If and when any of the shapes we create resemble a character from the English alphabet (using the Palm Pilot “graffiti“ gestures), that letter will be temporarily overlaid in the projection in the standard Times font, accompanied by a John Cage-like oral recitation (“Aaaaah,” “Buh,” “Kkkkk,” and so on).
 Some letters are much more difficult to scribe than others, and many of the more complex characters contain echoes of simpler ones, in how we must move – making writing both difficult, and sometimes accidental.
 The piece is less about accomplishing specific gestures, and more about encountering and rehearsing textual moving-thinking-feeling at large.

 Body Language, as a collection of works, invites us to explore the reaches and limits of bodies and language, together, in order to better understand how they are formed, together.
 It poses a challenge to how bodies are mediated and re-mediated in contemporary culture by putting embodiment and signification on the same plane of existence.
 And finally, it implicitly asks what is at stake in how we perform our bodies and our media.
 It is so easy to forget the body – as continuously embodied – in our theorizations of ‘the body.’
 Jean-Luc Nancy reminds us that all language and writing require, first and foremost, bodies to produce them.
 And bodies, in turn, “take place neither in discourse nor matter” alone (Corpus, p 18).
 Each of the four electronic installations in the Body Language exhibition uses the moving-thinking-feeling body as an interface with language and technology.
 They give us a number of different ways to investigate and perform precisely what bodies, as “an expression of meaning” (Sorial, p 224), can be.